wondertyrant-creator/Online-Retail-Analysis/README.md

 | **DAX** | Dashboard measures (e.g. repeat customer rate, cancellation rate, top 20% revenue share) — confirmed by the KPI cards visible on each dashboard page |
 | **GitHub** | Version control and portfolio hosting |

-> Power Query's role could not be confirmed from the artefacts provided (no M code was supplied) — the transformation logic that can be verified lives entirely in the SQL layer.

 ---

 ## Data Preparation